usi-verification-and-security/opensmt/README.md

 $ mkdir build; cd build; cmake ..; make
 ```

-By default, OpenSMT is linked against the [GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html).
+By default, OpenSMT is linked against the BSD-licensed line-editing library [Editline Library](https://thrysoee.dk/editline/).
+You can optionally choose to build OpenSMT against the GPL-licensed [GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html).
 Building OpenSMT in this way means that the resulting binary is GPL licensed, and not MIT licensed.
-To create a MIT licensed build of OpenSMT, you should build OpenSMT such that it links against the [Editline Library](https://thrysoee.dk/editline/):
+To enable `readline` and create a GPL-licensed build of OpenSMT:
 ```
-$ cmake -DUSE_LIBEDIT:BOOL=ON ..
+$ cmake -DUSE_READLINE:BOOL=ON ..
 ```
-`libedit` can be easily installed on platforms such as Ubuntu (`apt-get install libedit-dev`) or CentOS (`dnf install libedit-devel`).

 By default, OpenSMT is compiled without interpolation capabilities.
 To enable interpolation, the cmake option `PRODUCE_PROOF` must be enabled.
 This can be done in the cmake configuration file
 `CMakeCache.txt` produced by `cmake` in your build directory or when configuring cmake from the command line: